fbpx Skip to Content

 What should I do if the leaves on my Philodendron Birkin go brown?

-If the leaves on your Philodendron Birkin go brown, you will need to change your watering habits.
-Water the plant about twice a week, making sure the soil is damp, not soaking.
+If the leaves on your Philodendron Birkin go brown, you must change your watering habits.
+Water the plant about twice a week, ensuring the soil is damp, not soaking.
 Mist the leaves of the plant every 3 or 4 days.

 What can I do if my Philodendron Birkin loses the white stripes on its leaves?